TNG/keycloak-mock/README.md

 [Open ID connect](https://openid.net/connect/) standard.
 However, it does not deliver any test support.
 This library is intended to fill that gap.

+## Recent changes

+Have a look at our [release notes](https://github.com/TNG/keycloak-mock/releases) for recent releases and changes.

 ## Usage

 All artifacts are available on [Maven Central Repository](https://search.maven.org/) under the